 GA4 is like replacing the engine in the car.
 You will notice improvements in how the car runs in many aspects from driving comfort to fuel consumption - it is the same car but at the same time, a completely new experience.
 An upgrade like this could double or triple the car’s lifespan and efficiency.

-What Does This Mean For Your Company?
+What Does GA4 Mean For You?

 Additionally, because it’s a separate Property type vs. Universal Analytics you will not have historical data available to you until you specifically collect it using GA4 tags.

-If not already established, your immediate action item should be to create a sense of urgency in your organization to get a GA4 strategy and implementation started.
+IMPORTANT: If not already established, your immediate action item should be to create a sense of urgency in your organization to get a GA4 strategy and implementation started.

 Below is a basic checklist that can help you work through a GA4 migration in a strategic way: